SebastianUA/terraform/google_cloud_platform/examples/redis_instance/README.md

-# Work with AWS REDIS_INSTANCE via terraform
+# Work with REDIS_INSTANCE via terraform

 A terraform module for making REDIS_INSTANCE.